taytey/Bootstrap-Portfolio/README.md

 # Bootstrap Portfolio

 This project was made with the Bootstrap CSS library.
+I picked out an initial color scheme and then built the site around that.

 ![Screenshot 2022-10-25 125318](https://user-images.githubusercontent.com/82904604/197835356-2ff197b3-c407-4d44-89d9-4851b0d31183.png)